 When I did write an occasional original post during that time, some readers didn’t share my emboldened opinions on women’s cardiac research, diagnostics and treatment news.
 (Don’t get me started on why we still don’t have mandatory reporting of diagnostic error, for example!)

 Or, as one irritated reader commented:

 “Carolyn, who cares what YOU think?”

-Tellingly, when I dared to briefly mention my political views in one of many articles I’ve written about the pervasive gender gap in cardiology, for example, a recent reader fumed:
+Tellingly, when I dared to briefly mention my quasi-political views in one of many articles I’ve written about society’s pervasive gender gap, for example, a recent reader fumed:

 “I read your blog to learn more about women’s heart disease, NOT to hear your political opinions.”

 I’ve had a number of readers threaten to boycott my blog (“FOREVER!”) because something I wrote “surprised” them (or more frequently, “disgusted” or “outraged” them).